-Hello and welcome back to the External Traffic For Amazon Sellers Podcast,
+Hello and welcome back to the External Traffic For Amazon Sellers Podcast, the ONLY Amazon Podcast dedicated to the topic of traffic.

 My name is Ashley Pearce and I’m here to help you discover your unfair advantage over the competition, that is External Traffic.